-While the principal opinion would make a persuasive closing argument at trial on behalf of St. Luke's Surgicenter-Lee's Summit, LLC (hereinafter, "St. Luke's"), I believe the principal opinion reaches beyond the standard of review in order to overturn the jury's verdict.
-I disagree with its analysis, and therefore, I dissent.
+While the principal opinion would make a persuasive closing argument at trial on behalf of St. Luke's Surgicenter-Lee's Summit, LLC (hereinafter, "St. Luke's"), I believe the principal opinion reaches beyond the standard of review to overturn the jury's verdict.
+I disagree with its analysis overturning the jury's verdict; therefore, I dissent from that portion of the opinion.
+However, because I maintain Thomas E. Tharp and Paula M. Tharp (hereinafter, "the Tharps") have a claim of negligent credentialing, I concur with the ultimate result of the principal opinion which does not deny the Tharps the opportunity to present their evidence to a jury.

 St. Luke's challenges the circuit court's judgment overruling its post-trial motion for judgment notwithstanding the verdict (hereinafter, "JNOV").
 The standard of review of the denial of a JNOV is essentially the same as the overruling of a motion for directed verdict.
 Klotz v.
-St. Anthony's Medical Center, 311 S.W.3d 752, 769 (Mo. banc 2010).
+St. Anthony's Med.
+Ctr., 311 S.W.3d 752, 769 (Mo. banc 2010).
 "A case may not be submitted unless each and every fact essential to liability is predicated on legal and substantial evidence."
 Moore v.
 Ford Motor Co., 332 S.W.3d 749, 756 (Mo. banc 2011) (quoting Investors Title Co. v.
 Hammonds, 217 S.W.3d 288, 299 (Mo. banc 2007)).
 To determine whether the evidence was sufficient to support the jury's verdict, an appellate court views the evidence in the light most favorable to the verdict and the plaintiff is given the benefit of all reasonable inferences.
 Keveney v.
 Mo.
 Military Acad., 304 S.W.3d 98, 104 (Mo. banc 2010).
-This Court will reverse a jury's verdict for insufficient evidence only where there is a complete absence of probative fact to support the jury's conclusion.
-Klotz, supra.
+This Court will reverse a jury's verdict for insufficient evidence only when there is a complete absence of probative fact to support the jury's conclusion.
+Klotz, 311 S.W.3d at 769.

-The principal opinion finds Thomas E. Tharp and Paula M. Tharp's (hereinafter, "the Tharps") negligent credentialing claim was insufficient as a matter of law because they failed to present evidence showing Mr. Tharp's surgeon was incompetent generally.
-Demonstrating Mr. Tharp's surgeon was incompetent generally was not required, as in fact, the primary question to be established by the evidence and put to the jury was, and is, did the hospital sufficiently investigate and act upon any indication of incompetency.1 See Larson v.
+The principal opinion finds the Tharps' negligent credentialing claim was insufficient as a matter of law because they failed to present evidence showing Mr. Tharp's surgeon was incompetent generally.
+Demonstrating Mr. Tharp's surgeon was incompetent generally was not required, as in fact, the primary question to be established by the evidence and put to the jury was, and is, whether the hospital sufficiently investigated and acted upon any indication of incompetency.
+See Larson v.
 Wasemiller, 738 N.W.2d 300, 306-09 (Minn.
 2007); Frigo v.
 Silver Cross Hosp. & Med.
 Ctr., 377 Ill.
 App.
 3d 43, 72 (2007).
 Therefore, this assertion by the principal opinion mischaracterizes the evidence presented to the jury.

-The Tharps presented the expert testimony of a professor of health care administration, specializing in health care credentialing, and a medical doctor, specializing in hepatobiliary and pancreas surgery.2 The health care administration expert found St. Luke's fell "very much below" the standard of care in credentialing Mr. Tharp's surgeon.
+The Tharps presented the expert testimony of a professor of health care administration, specializing in health care credentialing, and a medical doctor, specializing in hepatobiliary and pancreas surgery.
+The health care administration expert found St. Luke's fell "very much below" the standard of care in credentialing Mr. Tharp's surgeon.
 (Emphasis added).
-Specifically, the expert testified to records of other surgeries Mr. Tharp's surgeon conducted that should have been included in his credentialing application but were not.
-The expert further testified to the circumstances surrounding some of those omitted surgeries, including one wherein the twenty-two year old female patient died.
+Specifically, the expert testified about records of other surgeries Mr. Tharp's surgeon conducted that should have been included in his credentialing application but were not.
+The expert further testified about the circumstances surrounding some of those omitted surgeries, including one wherein the twenty-two year old female patient died.
 Additionally, the medical doctor opined Mr. Tharp's surgeon fell below the standard of care in Mr. Tharp's surgery.